Chart Color Schemes

 Cranbourne West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Cranbourne West's population was approximately 25,218 as of August 2025.
-This figure represents an increase of 3,683 people since the 2021 Census, which reported a population of 21,535.
-The change is inferred from ABS data showing an estimated resident population of 24,908 in June 2024 and an additional 486 validated new addresses since the Census date.
-This results in a population density ratio of 1,954 persons per square kilometer, above the national average assessed by AreaSearch.
-Cranbourne West's growth rate of 17.1% since the 2021 census exceeded both the national average (8.6%) and state averages, indicating it as a growth leader in the region.
-Natural growth contributed approximately 38.2% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Cranbourne West's population was around 25,218 as of August 2025, reflecting an increase of 3,683 people since the 2021 Census.
+The ABS estimated resident population in June 2024 was 24,908, with an additional 486 validated new addresses since the Census date contributing to this growth.
+This results in a population density of 1,954 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Cranbourne West's growth rate of 17.1% since the 2021 census exceeded both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
+Natural growth contributed approximately 38.2% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.

-For areas not covered by this data, AreaSearch utilizes VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate exceptional growth, placing Cranbourne West in the top 10 percent of statistical areas nationally, with an expected increase of 13,856 persons to 2041 based on latest population numbers, indicating a total increase of 53.7% over the 17-year period.
+Future population dynamics anticipate exceptional growth, placing Cranbourne West in the top 10 percent of statistical areas nationally, with an expected increase of 13,856 persons by 2041 based on latest population numbers, resulting in a total increase of 53.7% over the 17-year period.

 Frequently Asked Questions - Population